 VDOT’s current plans are to build the project in phases.
 In preparation for the road construction projects, right of way acquisition is being completed, and construction of an underground Utilities Ductbank is scheduled to start in March 2015, which will include demolition of buildings in its path.
-Phase 1 road construction would widen Route 1 and make improvements to Occoquan Road, with construction scheduled for 2015.
-The remaining Route 123 improvements and proposed interchange would be constructed when additional funding has been identified.
+Phase 1 road construction would widen Route 1 and make improvements to Occoquan Road.
+The second phase (UPC 100938), the remaining Route 123 improvements and proposed interchange, will be constructed when additional funding has been identified.